 Administrators who work for a public school system need to meet state licensure requirements, which typically include holding a graduate degree, passing a written examination and finishing a supervised internship.
 Teachers gain licensure by graduating from an accredited teacher education program, completing student teaching assignments and passing a state pedagogy test.
 Many advanced research positions in early childhood special education require a doctoral degree.

 Early childhood special education master's programs can be tailored to the needs of certified teachers or students pursuing initial licensure, depending on the program.
 Most programs include a combination of lecture-style courses and student-teaching experiences.
-Preschool, kindergarten and elementary school teachers can expect average growth in employment opportunities from 2014-2024.
+Preschool, kindergarten and elementary school teachers can expect below average growth in employment opportunities from 2018-2028.